Archaeological Fieldwork for Credit

 CLCV 2303 Greek Art and Archaeology and CLCV 2304 Roman Art and Archaeology give students an background in such things as classical vase painting, sculpture, architecture, and town planning.

 CLCV 3301 & CLCV 4000 Archaeological Field Word I & II are for-credit courses in which students participate for a minimum of three weeks in the excavation of an archaeological site.
+Learn more about how these fieldwork courses work here.

 Find out more about the Minor in Archaeology.